Resistance (Dillard novel)

-Resistance is a Star Trek: The Next Generation novel set after the 2002 film Star Trek: Nemesis, aboard the USS Enterprise-E. The book takes place in the Star Trek universe in the 24th century, based on the hit television show and features characters from it.
+Resistance is a Star Trek: The Next Generation novel set after the 2002 film Star Trek: Nemesis, aboard the USS Enterprise-E written by J.M Dillard.
+Resistance is the second The Next Generation novel by Dillard, the first being Possession (1996) which was co-written with Kathleen O'Malley.

 Plot

 Picard must rebuild his crew after the death of Data and departure of Capt.
 William Riker and Counselor Troi.
 Picard selects newly promoted, and acting first officer, Commander Worf as permanent first officer.
-A Vulcan, T'Lana, is granted commission as the Enterprise's new counselor.
+A Vulcan, T'Lana, is granted commission as the Enterprises new counselor.
 The captain is looking forward to putting the devastation of war behind him, shaping his new crew, building his relationship with Dr. Beverly Crusher and returning at last to being an explorer.
 Worf refuses the promotion and Picard senses his new counselor does not approve of Worf.